alexirpan/alexirpan.github.io/research.md

 Presentation Notes: [PDF](/public/research/hiding_input_size.pdf)

-Garbled circuits implicitly leak the input size of both parties, so can we do better?
+Garbled circuits implicitly leak the input size of both parties.
+Can we do better?
 A paper by Lindell, Nissim, and Orlandi on hiding input size helps answer this question.
 Presented the construction for one case assuming fully homomorphic encryption,